nikitavoloboev/data/productivity/flow/rules.md

 ## macOS
 - Only run apps I am actually using.
 Quit everything else.
 - Delete apps I am not using and have no need over.
 Only use what I need or may need.
+- Have full control over what is going on my system to a reasonable degree.
+Don't use/install things I do not actually need.

 ## Email
 - Do emails in burst.
 Bring my inbox to 0 every day.
 Action on each email.